v-dev/hello-rxjava/README.md

 # About #
-Simple "hello world" type demonstration of the RxJava library.
-It's a rudimentary lipsum generator.
+A rudimentary lipsum generator as a simple "hello world" type demonstration of the RxJava library.

 # Usage #